SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 Also, within that same folder you need to add:

 * **System.Windows.dll** - *Android version*
-   - This adds some PCL adaptation - some 'type forwarding' allowing PCL libraries that need to access things like `System.Windows.ICommand` to work on Xamarin.Android
+   - This adds some core PCL adaptation - some 'type forwarding' allowing PCL libraries to access things like `System.Windows.ICommand` even though on Xamarin.Android there isn't really any `System.Windows`

 ### Add a reference to TipCalc.Core.csproj

-Add a reference to your `TipCalc.Core` project - the project we created in the last step which includes your `Calculation` service, your `TipViewModel` and your `App` application wiring.
+Add a reference to your `TipCalc.Core` project - the project we created in the last step which included:

+* your `Calculation` service,
+* your `TipViewModel`
+* your `App` wiring.

 ## Add the MvvmCross Android binding resource file